bomberstudios/jekyll-repo-template/README.md

 A template for Jekyll 4, deployed to GitHub Pages using GitHub Actions, with local development using Docker.

+It uses the excellent [Just the Docs](https://just-the-docs.com/) theme, check their docs for more information on how to customize it.

 ## How to use

 - Create a new repository using this template.